Scaling Cross-Embodiment World Models for Dexterous Manipulation: Introduction

-Dexterous hands offer a case for cross-embodiment learning.
+Dexterous hands offer a compelling case for cross-embodiment learning.
 Despite the challenge of contact-rich, high-DoF control, multifingered robot hands are morphologically similar to one another and to human hands.
 This anthropomorphism suggests that cross-embodiment datasets, including not only robot datasets but also human–object interactions, can be mutually informative.
 This raises two central questions: what \textit{invariant knowledge} about the external world and contact interactions underlies purposeful action across distinct kinematics and control spaces, and how should state and action be \textit{represented} so that human and robot data become jointly useful?
-We propose that \emph{world models}, learned dynamics models that predict future states given the current state and action~\cite{ai2025review, tenenbaum2011howto}, provide such an interface by capturing environment dynamics invariant to embodiment.
-The central challenge then becomes designing state and action representations that are embodiment-agnostic, mapping heterogeneous data and control spaces into a shared domain where a single predictive model can learn from all embodiments and enable model-based control across diverse kinematic structures.
+Our key insight is that joint-space actions are embodiment-specific, but the physical interactions they induce can be modeled in a shared geometric space.
+We argue that world models~\cite{ai2025review, tenenbaum2011howto}, which predict how physical states evolve under action, can provide a common interface for learning and control in this space.
+The central challenge is therefore to design shared state and action representations that abstract away embodiment-specific details while preserving the geometry and motion that govern physical interaction, allowing a single predictive model to learn from heterogeneous data and enable model-based control across diverse kinematic structures.

 To this end, we represent both human and robot hands as \emph{particles} (\ie, 3D point sets), with actions defined as particle displacements.
 A graph-based dynamics model~\cite{robocook, robopack, robocraft, shi2023robocraft, zhang2024adaptigraph} predicts particle motion while exploiting spatial locality and equivariance.
 We co-train the model on simulated robot–object interaction data and real human–object interaction data and study how generalization of the learned model scales with the morphological diversity in the training domain.
 For control, we sample robot joint actions, which are then converted to particle action representation via forward kinematics, to enable model-predictive control in the particle space.
 This action abstraction unifies control problems across embodiments, allowing the learned model to be deployed on hands with varied control spaces without motion retargeting or expert demonstration collection.